A Diagrammatic Temperley-Lieb Categorification: Irreducible Representations

-Let $\mTL$ act on $V^i$ on the right by viewing elements of $V^i$ as though they were in $\mTL$, using the standard multiplication rules, and then ignoring any terms whose diagrams are not in $X^i$.
+The elements of $X^i$ exhaust those elements of $X$ where the only \emph{simple} top arcs (those connecting $j$ to $j+1$ for some $j$) connect $i$ to $i+1$.
+Any crossingless matching with a simple top arc connecting $j$ to $j+1$ has an expression in $\mTL$ as a monomial $u_{\ii}$ which begins with $u_j$.
+The converse is also true.
+Thus $X^i$ are the elements of $X$ for which \emph{every} expression of the matching begins with $u_i$.
+This motivates the definition.

 While something does need to be checked to ensure that this defines a module action, it is entirely straightforward.
 In the Temperley-Lieb algebra, things are generally easy to prove because products of monomials always reduce to another monomial (with a scalar), not a linear combination of multiple monomials.
 Therefore, checking the associativity condition for being a module, say, involves showing that both sides of an equation are the same diagram in $X^i$, or that both sides are 0.
 This module is cyclic, generated by $\1$, and $I_i$ is clearly in the annihilator of $\1$, so that $\mTL/I_i$ surjects onto $V^i$.
-By counting dimensions it is clear that $\mTL/I_i$ is no bigger than $V^i$, so they must be isomorphic.
+One could prove the following by bounding dimensions.